LoginRadius/engineering-portal/content/identity/benefits-single-sign-on-sso/index.md

 title: "7 Benefits of Single Sign-On (SSO) and Why Your Business Needs It"
 date: "2019-11-12"
 coverImage: "benefits-sso.jpg"
-tags: ["sso","federated sso","cx",]
+tags: ["single sign on","mfa","cx",]
 author: "Rakesh Soni"
 description: "Now that more enterprises are moving to the cloud, customers expect seamless access from anywhere, anywhere, and on any computer, to multiple applications.
 Likewise, as most large corporations have hundreds of touchpoints under different labels, trying to handle them all will strain their IT departments."
-metatitle: "7 Benefits of SSO & Why You Need It | LoginRadius"
+metatitle: "7 Benefits of SSO & Why You Need It"
 metadescription: "Learn the benefits of single sign-on.
 Find out how SSO reduces authentication-related complexities and how will it impact your business and productivity."
 ---